crispab/crisp-dna/_docs/conflict-handling.md

 Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organization at scale really needs an explicit conflict handling strategy, a simple process that everyone needs to be bought into.

-We we agreed on this 3-step conflict escalation process:
+We agreed on this 3-step conflict escalation process:

 Our conflict handling process
 ---------------------------------------------------